 If the repeater isn’t enough, and you don’t need access points, you can connect two networks using the bridge.

-Repeater vs access point is an interesting discussion.
+Access point vs repeater is an interesting discussion.
 The best solution depends on specific circumstances.
 Both offer solutions to poor internet access.
 The repeater may be a temporary solution, while an access point is a long-term option.

 Applying the solutions mentioned in this article will make your internet signal more robust and reliable.
 Moreover, you can take advantage of your free WiFi and use it to automate marketing initiatives.

 Have a look at Beambox.
-Beambox is a WiFi marketing solution that helps businesses of small and medium size to unleash the power of their free WiFi.
+Beambox is a WiFi marketing solution that helps small and medium businesses unleash the power of their free WiFi.

 With Beambox, you can brand the WiFi experience at your venue, collect customer data and run marketing campaigns on autopilot.

 Over 12,000 businesses are using Beambox to grow their rating on online review sites and grow their business.
-Moreover, Beambox does not require you to buy any extra hardware.
-Do you want to try it?
-Start your free trial today!
+The best part?
+Beambox does not require any extra hardware.
+Give it a try; start your free trial today!

 Get Started With Free WiFi Marketing